screwdriver-cd/aws-consumer-scripts/README.md

 ./setup.sh
 ```

-`./setup.sh` will first validate setup.tfvars for all variables and use default for the ones not found, it will then run terraform init, followed by plan and apply to provision infrastructure.
+`./setup.sh` will first validate **setup.tfvars** for all variables and use default for the ones not found, it will then run `terraform init`, followed by `plan` and `apply` to provision infrastructure.

-For step by step installation, you can use the following options
+For step by step installation, you can use the following options:
 ```sh
 # -i flag will run terraform init and verify backend infrastructure
 ./setup.sh -i